masteroren/RecruitFrontend/README.md

 4. The actions in the top bar are not implemented.
 5. I used primeng as my third party.
 6. Also I didn't use any mock server like json-server to keep the wishlist so it will reset on refresh or re-enter the application.
 It was not clear on the task definitions but if it is neccessery I can easly do it.
+7. If the title is to long i show one line with elipsis. same to authors.
+I take only the first author in case there is more than one.